domonik/RNAdist/docs/source/binding_site.rst

 .. code-block:: python

     >>> ed_matrix[720][931]
-    29
+    135.0

-This time the expected distance is only a bit different from the MFE distance.
-However, depending on the RNA and binding sites this might change.
+You can see the mfe distance on this RNA is much different from the expected distance.

 Command Line Interface